Silly-Bytes/firefox_control_steroids/entry.md

 The `/` command prompts the user for a query and jumps to the tab which URL contains the query as a substring.

+The `l` will take the name of the currently playing song in MPD, google it, and open the first google result for the song lyrics in a new tab.

 ## How to